Helping Higher Education Institutions understand T Levels

 I think personally it is harder it's more of a challenge for the students, because it's not just recalling information for an unseen examination but it's also applying it and but they've also then also got the challenge as well of the employer set project where they're bringing in different tasks and therefore different skills in relation to those tasks as well which you don't see on on a BTEC qualification.
 You do have the external exams two external exams on the BTEC qualification but the rest of the course is internally assessed and and is unitised rather than linear.

 Yep, thanks Jane.
 Kate has said, have you found any difference in the numbers of underrepresented groups of students taking T Levels opposed to BTECs or other qualifications?

-yeah um I was just typing I was just going to say that yeah we're collecting lots of information um about the students who are taking up T Levels and we'll be looking at it over the um next couple of years to see whether or not there are any patterns that we can see.
-Um so at the moment, I don't have any data to give you now but but you know we will be looking at all sorts of different aspects.
+Yeah um I was just typing I was just going to say that yeah we're collecting lots of information about the students who are taking up T Levels and we'll be looking at it over the next couple of years to see whether or not there are any patterns that we can see.
+So at the moment, I don't have any data to give you now but but you know we will be looking at all sorts of different aspects.
 Jane, I don't know if you have uh found any particular patterns.

 yeah and then so that student panel immediately to give give us feedback as well on the programme and the kinds of support that students are getting and how they're finding it so we're definitely using them as part of comms activity but also yeah to to test T Levels as we're starting out and to give us feedback as well which is really important.
 Great.
 Are there any more questions?